Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

+Memory adapting focuses on retrieving and condensing relevant information from stored long-term memory to support reasoning, decision-making, and generation.
+It bridges the gap between the vast, passive repository of stored knowledge and the immediate context required for effective reasoning and generation. \textbf{Memory Retrieval} selects relevant information, while \textbf{Memory Condensation} transforms that information into a structured, compact context for the model to use.
+The ultimate success of these operations is measured by their ability to support the final stage of \textbf{Memory Grounded Generation}.

-\paragraph{\textbf{Memory Retrieval}} focuses on the selection of the most relevant memory entries based on a given query.
-To systematize recent progress, retrieval methods can be broadly categorized into three paradigms: (1) \textbf{query-centered retrieval}, which focuses on improving query formulation and adaptation, such as forward-looking query rewriting in FLARE \citep{jiang-etal-2023-active} and iterative refinement in IterCQR \citep{jang-etal-2024-itercqr}; (2) \textbf{memory-centered retrieval}, which enhances the organization and ranking of memory candidates, including better indexing strategies \citep{wu2024longmemeval} and reranking methods \citep{du2024perltqa}; and (3) \textbf{event-centered retrieval}, which retrieves memories based on temporal and causal structures, as explored in LoCoMo \citep{maharana2024evaluating}, CC \citep{jang2023conversation} and MSC \citep{xu2021beyond}.
-Other techniques, such as multi-hop graph traversal \citep{gutierrez2024hipporag} and memory graph evolution \citep{qian2024memorag}, further enrich the retrieval process.
-These approaches highlight the importance of adaptive retrieval for effective long-term memory access, although reasoning over evolving memory sequences remains an open challenge.
+\textit{\textbf{Memory Retrieval}} focuses on selecting the most relevant memory entries for a given query.
+Retrieval methods can be categorized into three primary paradigms: (1) \textit{query-centered retrieval}, which refines the query itself for better search accuracy, as seen in FLARE \citep{jiang-etal-2023-active} and IterCQR \citep{jang-etal-2024-itercqr}; (2) \textit{memory-centered retrieval}, which improves the organization and ranking of stored information through enhanced indexing \citep{wu2024longmemeval} or reranking \citep{du2024perltqa}; and (3) \textit{event-centered retrieval}, which leverages temporal and causal structures for context-aware selection, as explored in LoCoMo \citep{maharana2024evaluating} and MSC \citep{xu2021beyond}.
+While techniques like multi-hop graph traversal further enrich this process \citep{gutierrez2024hipporag}, the core challenge remains in developing adaptive retrieval strategies that can dynamically adjust to the evolving structure and relevance of the memory store itself.